Gifu National College of Technology

 Dec.
 2000 Multimedia Building was erected.

 Mar.
-2007 Certified its compliance with the accreditation standards of the National Institute for Academic Degrees and University Evaluation in 2006.
+2007 Certified its compliance with the accreditation standards of the National Institution for Academic Degrees and University Evaluation in 2006.

 Apr.
 2011 Dr. Eng.
-Toshihiko Kitada, Professor Emeritus, Toyohashi University of Technology, took office as the seventh President.
+Toshihiro Kitada, the former Professor and Dean of School of Environmental and Life Sciences, Toyohashi University of Technology, took office as the seventh President.

 2236-2 Kamimakuwa, Motosu-city, Gifu 501-0495, Japan

-Copyright (C) 2004 Gifu National College of Technology.
+Copyright (C) National Institute of Technology, Gifu College.